CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ### Version 6.2.0 (April 3, 2024)

-#### New Features
+#### Bug Fixes
 * Extends the push primer callback to notify permission denial when cancel button is clicked on `PromptForSettings` alert dialog.

-#### Bug Fixes
 * Fixes [#576](https://github.com/CleverTap/clevertap-android-sdk/issues/576) - a crash due to `ClassNotFoundException` for `CTBackgroundJobService`.
 * Fixes a crash due to `NullPointerException` related to `deviceInfo.deviceId`.
 * Fixes an ANR related to `isMainProcess` check.